icy-chidam/tt-11-binary_sequence_detector/docs/info.md

  In short: the easiest way is to *run the testbench* and confirm that the errors signal remains 0 after simulation.

-Do you want me to *write a compact Verilog testbench* that automatically shows Pass/Fail at the end (instead of checking manually in GTKWave)?
 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any LED, Push Button
+LED, Push Button